sgoings/job-descriptions/Deis-DevTools.md

 ### 4. Release Management Techniques

-You'll keep a close eye on the full release lifecycle to find and remove inefficiencies inn the delivery pipeline.
+You'll keep a close eye on the full software development lifecycle to find and remove inefficiencies in the delivery pipeline.

 [aws]: http://aws.amazon.com/
 [azure]: https://azure.microsoft.com/en-us/